AntoineSavage/pizzascript/README.md

 Deep-unquoting function arguments is similar to simply unquoting them, except for one main difference

-While normal-unquoting an identifier is not allowed, deep-unquoting an identifier will first evaluate the identifier, and then unquote the resulting value.
-Deep-unquoting a literal is the same as unquoting it normally
+While normal-unquoting an identifier is not allowed, deep-unquoting an identifier will first evaluate the identifier, and then normal-unquote the resulting value.
+Deep-unquoting a literal is the same as normal-unquoting it

 See section *Unquoting values* for mode details on how to unquote values